 Quinlan is a very small city located in the state of Texas.
 With a population of 1,526 people and two constituent neighborhoods, Quinlan is the 725th largest community in Texas.

-When you are in Quinlan, you'll notice that it is more blue-collar than most other communities in America.
-37.26% of Quinlan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Quinlan is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Quinlan who work in office and administrative support (14.58%), sales jobs (12.37%), and management occupations (7.36%).
+Quinlan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Quinlan is a city of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Quinlan who work in office and administrative support (12.41%), sales jobs (10.49%), and management occupations (9.97%).

 Being a small city, Quinlan does not have a public transit system used by locals to get to and from work.

-The per capita income in Quinlan in 2010 was $21,846, which is middle income relative to Texas and the nation.
-This equates to an annual income of $87,384 for a family of four.
+The per capita income in Quinlan in 2010 was $20,265, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $81,060 for a family of four.
 However, Quinlan contains both very wealthy and poor people as well.

-Quinlan is a very ethnically-diverse city.
+Quinlan is a somewhat ethnically-diverse city.
 The people who call Quinlan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quinlan residents report their race to be White, followed by Asian.
 Quinlan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.42% of the city’s residents.
-Important ancestries of people in Quinlan include German, English, French , and Dutch.
+People of Hispanic or Latino origin account for 12.65% of the city’s residents.
+Important ancestries of people in Quinlan include Irish, German, English, European, and Dutch.

 The most common language spoken in Quinlan is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and Italian.